stefan22/phpIntro/BuildingWebPagesWithPHP/Including-and-Requiring.md

 	##Require() function

-		-It does the same thing as return, except that it raises a fatal page error if the page can't be found
+		-It does the same thing as return, except that it raises a fatal page error if the page can't be found -Include doesn't do that, if it can't find your file, it will keep on going